adenearnshaw/AppShortcutsPlugin/docs/Deeplinks.md

 Similar to iOS, a UWP app will launch the app when the shortcut is clicked, but needs some additional setup to pass the Uri back to the Forms `App` class.

 A restriction of UWP is that its implementation of shortcuts doesn't provide the ability to set multiple properties.
-In order for The Plugin to overcome this, the shortcut's ID and Uri are concatenated by a double pipe.
+In order for The Plugin to overcome this, the shortcut's ID and Uri are serialized into a JSON object.

-Firstly, in the UWP `MainPage` add a method to split the NavigationArgs and pass this to the Forms `App`.
+Firstly, in the UWP `MainPage` call the helper method to split the NavigationArgs and pass this to the Forms `App`.
 Then override the `OnNavigatedTo()` to call it.
 Your UWP `MainPage` should look similar to this:

 ```csharp
 public sealed partial class MainPage : WindowsPage